blueOkiris/melee-dylans-edition/README.md

 - Clone the repo then do: `git submodule update --init --recursive`
 - Crazy Hand v1.31 (rename in your repo to `crazy-hand`)
 - DAT Texture Wizard v6.1.4 (rename in your repo to `dat-tex-wiz`)
+- Melee Code Manager v4.4.1 (rename in your repo to `melee-code-mgr`)
 - A legally obtained copy of Super Smash Bros.
 Melee.
 Why?
    1) The decomp is not complete
    2) The art assets are not owned by you or I and cannot under any circumstances be distributed